 Judging by its ingredients alone, Wellness Stews looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 44% and a mean fat level of 22%.
 Together, these figures suggest a carbohydrate content of 25% for the overall product line.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

-Wellness Stews canned dog food is a meat-based wet product using a generous amount of assorted named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Stews is a meat-based canned dog food using a significant amount of assorted named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.